 Simple English definitions for legal terms

-Read a random definition: shares outstanding
+Read a random definition: in camera inspection

 A chief magistrate is the highest-ranking official in a government, like a king or president.
 They have a lot of power and authority.
 There are also local magistrates who have limited power and only deal with certain types of cases.
 They can decide if someone should be released or sent to jail before their trial.
 In some places, there are also investigating magistrates who look into criminal cases before they go to court.